coupergateway/couper-examples/jwt-access-control/README.md

 accepted the request and forwarded it to `httpbin.org`!
 200 OK :)

 Did you notice that Couper automatically dropped the `Authorization` header and did not forward it upstream?

+You may also note that Couper added the `Cache-Control: private` response header field, in order to prevent downstream shared caching of resources protected by the JWT access control.

 ## More Transport Configuration